13 Mar Ash Dieback Disease

 - Brown / orange discolouration of bark

-(Note: The symptoms described above are not exclusive to Chalara fraxinea and may be attributable to a number of other causal agents or factors, e.g. frost.)
+(Note: The symptoms described above are not exclusive to Hymenoscyphus fraxineus and may be attributable to a number of other causal agents or factors, e.g. frost.)

-Ecoplan Forestry specialise in the management and control of Chalara, for more information Contact Ecoplan Forestry
+Ecoplan Forestry specialise in the management and control of ash dieback, and the associated ash dieback grants, while implementing the principles of Ecoforestry.
+For more information Contact Ecoplan Forestry

-You can learn about Ash Dieback Disease research from the UK Forestry Commission Here
+You can learn more about Ash Dieback Disease research from the UK Forestry Commission Here